-Disablement or an industrial disease.
-The amount is dependent on the Benefit degree of disablement.
-BenDis Persons under 65 can claim for Disability Living Allowance Disability Living (DLA) if they need help with personal care and/or getting Disability Living around.
-Once an initial claim is made, there is no upper age Allowance limit.
-The Core Component sovers things like weeking dragging The Care Component covers things like washing, dressing, using the toilet, cooking a main meal.
+Industrial Injury or an industrial disease.
+The amount is dependent on the Disablement degree of disablement.
+Benefit BenDis Disability Living Allowance Persons under 65 can claim for Disability Living Allowance (DLA) if they need help with personal care and/or getting around.
+Once an initial claim is made, there is no upper age limit.
+There are two components: • The Care Component covers things like washing, dressing, using the toilet, cooking a main meal.
 It is paid at one of three rates.
 Since April 1992, this benefit has replaced Attendance Allowance for people aged between 5 and 66 (although many people will continue to call the allowances by their old names).
 In addition, some people not previously entitled to Attendance Allowance will receive this benefit.
-Those aged 66 at the transition continued to receive Attendance Allowance.
-The Mobility Component is paid for persons who are unable, or virtually unable, to walk.
+Those aged 66 at the transition continued to receive Attendance Allowance. • The Mobility Component is paid for persons who are unable, or virtually unable, to walk.
 It is paid at the higher or lower rate.
 This benefit replaced Mobility Allowance.
 When the person is under 16, the allowance will normally be paid to the person responsible for them.
 In such cases, it should be recorded as income on the questionnaire for the responsible adult for the child.
 Where someone is 16 or over, this should be recorded on the person's own questionnaire.
 People can get Disability Living Allowance even if no one is actually providing them with care.
 Note.
 There is no automatic migration from Disability Living Allowance to Personal Independence Payments but from October 2013, new claims for Disability Living Allowance will only be accepted for those aged under 16 and changes to existing claims will only be accepted for those aged under 16 or over 65.
-BenDis From April 2013, Personal Independence Payment (PIP) replaces Disability Living Allowance (DLA) for eligible Personal people aged 16 to 64 with a long-term health condition or Independence disability.
-Payments · -
+BenDis From April 2013, Personal Independence Payment (PIP) replaces Disability Living Allowance (DLA) for eligible